-What is a Michigan Contractor License Bond?
+What Is a Michigan Contractor License Bond?

-In many states, licensed contractors working in the construction industry are required to comply with specific regulations in order to operate their businesses legally.
+In many states, licensed contractors working in the construction industry must comply with specific regulations to operate their businesses legally.
 One of the mandates that commonly comes with being a licensed contractor is posting a surety bond.

-If work on a construction project is not performed well or is left incomplete, a claim against the Michigan contractor license bond may be made.
+If work on a construction project is not performed well or is left incomplete, then a claim against the Michigan contractor license bond may be made.

 Who Needs a Michigan Contractor License Bond?

 Unlike other states that require all licensed contractors to secure a surety bond, Michigan contractor license bonds are only necessary on a local level.
 Currently, the city of St. Clair Shores and Oakland County in Michigan are the only two local jurisdictions requiring a Michigan contractor license bond as part of the contractor licensing process.

 How Much Does a Michigan Contractor License Bond Cost?